xwmx/nb/README.md

 Text, and any other text editor you prefer. `notes` works in any standard Linux / Unix environment, including macOS and WSL.
-[Optional dependencies](#optional) can be installed to enhance functionality, but `notes` is designed to work great without them.
+[Optional dependencies](#optional) can be installed to enhance functionality, but `notes` works great without them.

 `notes` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.